nataliasuska/robo-advisor/README.md

 ```
 We will now replace the 123 with the actual key.

 For setting up our API, go to [the Alpha Vantage website](https://www.alphavantage.co/) and claim your free API key.
-Follow the instructions, and receieve a key code.
+Follow the instructions, and receive a key code.
 Copy and paste it into your .env file to replace the 123 in our environment variable.

-## Checkout - Run the Code
+## Run the Code
 Now let's run the Python script from the command-line:
 ```sh
 python app/robo_advisor.py